Sentinent/BrawlhallaOverlay/README.md

-# Brawlhalla Ping Overlay
+# Brawlhalla Overlay

-A simple ping checker and in game overlay for <a href="http://www.brawlhalla.com/">Brawlhalla</a>.
+A simple ingame overlay that includes a ping checker for <a href="http://www.brawlhalla.com/">Brawlhalla</a>.

 <h2>Download</h2>
 You can get the latest release from <a href="https://github.com/Sentinent/BrawlhallaPingOverlay/releases/latest">here</a>.
 (You only need to download the .exe)